rmarkello/abagen/docs/user_guide/expression.rst

     4. Reannotates microarray probe-to-gene mappings with information from Arnatkevic̆iūtė et al., 2019, NeuroImage.
 This occurs by default; refer to parameter ``reannotated`` for more info.
+    5. Performs a similarity-based filtering of tissue samples, removing those samples whose expression across probes is poorly correlated with other samples.
+This does not occur by default; refer to parameter ``sim_threshold`` for more info.
-    5. Performs intensity-based filtering of probes to remove those that do not exceed background noise.
+    6. Performs intensity-based filtering of probes to remove those that do not exceed background noise.
 This occurs by default with a threshold of 0.5 (i.e., probes must exceed background noise in 50% of all tissue samples); refer to parameter ``ibf_threshold`` for more info.
-    6. Selects a representative probe amongst those probes indexing the same gene.
+    7. Selects a representative probe amongst those probes indexing the same gene.
 This occurs by default by selecting the probe with the highest differential stability amongst donors; refer to parameter ``probe_selection`` for more info (or see :ref:`usage_probes`).
-    7. Matches tissue samples to regions in the user-specified ``atlas``.
+    8. Matches tissue samples to regions in the user-specified ``atlas``.
 Refer to parameters ``atlas``, ``atlas_info``, ``missing``, and ``tolerance`` for more info (or see :ref:`usage_expression_missing`).
-    8. Normalizes expression values for each sample across genes for each donor.
+    9. Normalizes expression values for each sample across genes for each donor.
 This occurs by default using a scaled robust sigmoid normalization function; refere to parameter ``sample_norm`` for more info.
-    9. Normalizes expression values for each gene across samples for each donor.
+    10. Normalizes expression values for each gene across samples for each donor.
 This occurs by default using a scaled robust sigmoid normalization function; refer to parameter ``gene_norm`` for more info.
-    10. Aggregates samples within regions in the user-specified ``atlas`` based on matches made in Step 7.
+    11. Aggregates samples within regions in the user-specified ``atlas`` based on matches made in Step 7.
 By default, samples are averaged separately for each donor and then averaged across donors.
 Refer to parameters ``region_agg``, ``agg_metric``, and ``return_donors`` for more info.